Pierre de Chauvin de Tonnetuit: Tadoussac

 Chauvin embarked from Honfleur in the early spring of 1600, with his 800 ships and the intended colonists, Gravé as his partner and lieutenant, and Pierre Du Gua de Monts.
 Against the advice of Gravé, Chauvin chose Tadoussac as his destination.
 Basque and Norman whalers were already using Tadoussac as a stopping point.
 Strategically situated on the north shore of the St. Lawrence River, at the junction with the Saguenay River, and adjacent to a harbour, Tadoussac had long been a Montagnais summering place for barter and, for half a century, a fur trading and fishing resort for Europeans.
 However, with the arms they received, the Montagnais had ousted the Iroquois from the region and were soon to be visited by a revenge of equal horror and driven far into the interior.
-Tadoussacc was to suffer; and as allies of the Montagnais, and soon of the Algonquins and Hurons too, all enemies of the Iroquois, the French and their fur trade were distressed for many years.
+Tadoussac was to suffer; and as allies of the Montagnais, and soon of the Algonquins and Hurons too, all enemies of the Iroquois, the French and their fur trade were distressed for many years.
 The area was ill fitted for settlement because of the rugged terrain and poor soil, and because of the cold in winter.

 A house was built at Tadoussac, which Champlain saw and described as being "twenty-five feet long by eighteen wide and eight feet high, covered with boards with a fireplace in the middle," encompassed by a wattle palisade and a ditch.
 Champlain's map of Tadoussac in 1608, depicts the structure on the east bank (ncmf) of a stream that enters the harbour; underneath are the words "abitasion du Cappn chauvain de lan 1600" (habitation of Capt.
 Chauvin of the year 1600).
 After the colonists were settled, Chauvin and his companions devoted their energies to the traffic in pelts until the autumn, when they sailed for France with a cargo of beaver and other furs.
 At Tadoussac they left 16 men to face the unknown northern winter; only 5 survived, who owed their lives to Indian hospitality.

 Chauvin sent only one vessel, the Espérance, to the Saguenay the following spring but did not sail himself.

 Chauvin died in 1603 after two years of successful trading, and he was briefly succeeded by Aymar de Chaste.